 8) Physical Security

-All servers and systems are housed in an approved and secured datacenter.
-Our primary facility is located in Boise, ID.
+All servers and systems are housed in an approved and secured datacenter with state of the art security.
 All datacenters must meet these requirements:

 - 24×7 staffed and monitored datacenter.

 - Secure access card guaranteeing authorized access only.

 - Redundant power back up by a UPS and generator ensures availability in the event of power outages.

 - Dry pipe fire suppression system will ensure hardware is safe in the event of a fire.

 - Redundant internet connections on different internet service providers and different internet backbones to different geographic regions.